photo by Andar Sawyers / andarsawyers.com

 In the beginning, I wanted to depict the constantly changing direction of my home country (Colombia) as the imagery of my patria was (is) always with me.
 As the byproduct of a close-knit, artistic family filled with architects, carpenters, designers, photographers, and artists - I paint out of necessity.

 As an immigrant to the US in the late 90s, I became starkly aware of the transaction between two 'allied' countries and my encounters in this place we had always referred to as the "American Dream."
-Throughout my art practice, I enjoy illustrating 'snapshots' of a peripatetic lifestyle - one that was focused on survival of the time - my own (as an immigrant) and of those I encountered along the way.
+Throughout my art practice, I enjoy illustrating 'snapshots' of a peripatetic lifestyle - one that was focused on survival of the time - my own (as an immigrant) and of those I have encountered along the way.
 Creating portraits of others who have defied the odds and/or were infamous or honorable in one life time often takes over my canvasses.

 My work is often full of unapologetic color and is a direct product of my expressed energy - meaning there are no sketches or previous drawings.
 I work solely from in-the-moment energy and I transfer what I see and feel on to the canvas.
 The urgency and pace I employ to materialize what I see is very real (to me).
 The rawness of my work exemplifies how my realities were never picture-perfect as the images I render are not either.